fraigo/python-webscrapper/README.md

 # Python Web Scrapper

-A python example script for web page scrapping and data collection
+A python example script for web page scrapping and data collection.

+In this example, scraps the Indeed.ca website to find Jobs in Vancouver, BC.

 ## Usage